 Almost a year later, this farmer continues to await his payment.
 Meanwhile, some others have already taken their money, packed up and left.

 Photos from Jharana

 Note: Rupa was unable to photograph due to concerns about her husband.

 A day in Jharana’s life: “I read, I write, I cook, then I go to school.
 I study at school.
 We have our lunch break at 1pm so I play during that time.
 Then we study again.
 We finish at 4pm so then I come home.
 Then I need to go fetch water, I need to cook, I have to light the fire.
 Then I study again at home.”

 3.5 kilometers upstream

 Khinta, 45, lives in the surrounding mountains of Asaraghat with her husband and seven other household members.
 She is the women’s representative for her district and a Dalit, a member of the most disadvantaged caste in Nepal (the most disadvantaged subset of which are Badis).
 Tek, 38, lives across the bridge with his wife and two children.
-Since over nine years ago, Tek has been waiting for Upper Karnali to begin construction, which he hopes will offer new opportunities for business and learning.
+Since moving from his home village over nine years ago, Tek has been waiting for Upper Karnali to begin construction, which he hopes will offer new opportunities for business and learning.

 Asaraghat is located 3.5 kilometers upstream from the Upper Karnali dam site, where homes and terraced fields dot the mountainside.
 Residents here — like those in Daba — rely primarily on agriculture for a living.
 Even though land is plentiful, people are not able to do much with it because there are no irrigation systems to transport water from the Karnali River below to the farms above.